 *Each week there will be some designated free time so that you can catch up on email, laundry, rest, and explore independently with others in the group.

 **Pacific Discovery reserves the right to alter and/or change the order of the itinerary, the focus of the projects or the activities themselves due to dates, availability, and safety precautions.

-This gap year program is perfect for high school graduates, college students and graduates, and non-students, ideally 18-22 years old.
-Anyone with an average fitness level and an enthusiasm for the outdoors and new experiences will have a great time on this gap semester!
+Medium Activity Level: Anyone with an average fitness level and an enthusiasm for the outdoors and new experiences will have a great time on this summer program!
 You will need to be prepared for some physical work during the volunteer projects on the program, like trail building or the removal of invasive plants.
-It is an excellent option for students and graduates wanting to be exposed to and immersed in a culture different to their own.
-You don’t need to have had previous experience with any of the activities offered.

 Our accommodation will be a mixture of comfortable and clean hostels, lodges and campsites.
 Laundry and Wi-Fi facilities will be available most days, except during the weeks in the field on the volunteer projects and on expeditions.
 Accommodation is diverse, comfortable and carefully chosen to fit our needs.